vstoms/tommekalender/README.md

 1. Clone the repository: `git clone https://github.com/vstoms/tommekalender.git`
 2. Navigate to the project directory: `cd tommekalender`
+3. Under Lib - constants.ts change this line to your GUID `export const API_URL = 'https://kalender.renovasjonsportal.no/api/address/CHANGE_THIS/details'`
-3. Install dependencies: `npm install` or `yarn install`
+4. Install dependencies: `npm install` or `yarn install`
-4. Start the development server: `npm run dev` or `yarn dev`
+5. Start the development server: `npm run dev` or `yarn dev`
-5. Open the application in your web browser: `http://localhost:3000`
+6. Open the application in your web browser: `http://localhost:3000`

 ## Deployment